Renault ZOE (2013-2019) running costs

-The ZOE has a three-year, 100,000-mile warranty, while the electric drivetrain (not the same as the battery) is covered for five years and 100,000 miles.
-You also get three year’s roadside assistance, or if you lease the battery, you get roadside assistance for as long as your lease contract runs.
+The ZOE was sold with a three-year, 100,000-mile warranty, while the electric drivetrain (which isn't the same as the battery) was covered for five years and 100,000 miles.
+You also got three year’s roadside assistance, or if you lease the battery, you get roadside assistance for as long as your lease contract runs.

 Renault offers a fixed-price ‘EasyLife Pack’ that costs £100 and covers servicing for three years – and it’s transferable if you sell the car.
 The price shoots up to £400 to extend the servicing and warranty to a fourth year.
 A service is required every year or 18,000 miles, whichever occurs first – which seems rather over-cautious given the longer service intervals of most electric cars.

-Electric cars are exempt from road tax, and you also get free entry to the London Congestion Charge zone (and any other such zones that may be introduced in the coming years).
+Electric cars are exempt from road tax, and you also get free entry to the London Congestion Charge zone (and any other such zones that may be introduced in the next few years).